VUEngine/VBDE/readme.txt

     No installation or any extra steps are required.
 Just download, unzip and you're ready to start developing for the Virtual Boy.

+    VBDE is fully portable and can run from anywhere.
+Just make sure the root directory is called "vbde".

     VBDE comes with a current portable version of Notepad++ that has been pre-configured with selected plugins and slightly modified to have a button bar on top.
 With these buttons, you can quickly compile